What’s the CILS B1 for Citizenship (Cils B1 Cittadinanza) Exam?

 ---|---|---|---|---|

-Listening (Ascolto) | 30 min | 3 recordings of everyday conversations or announcements.
+Listening (Ascolto) | 30 min | 2 recordings of everyday conversations or announcements.
 Each audio is played twice. | Multiple choice, matching, true/false | 12 points |

 Reading Comprehension (Comprensione della Lettura) Grammar & Vocabulary (Strutture di Comunicazione) | 80 min | 2 authentic texts (ads, instructions, simple articles) | Multiple choice, fill-in-the-blanks, sentence completion | 12 points |

-Writing (Produzione Scritta) | 40 min | 2 writing tasks | Task 1: Short message/email (80-100 words) Task 2: Short essay (100-120 words) | 12 points |
+Writing (Produzione Scritta) | 40 min | 1 writing task | Short message/email (80-120 words) | 12 points |

 Speaking (Produzione Orale) | 10 min | Brief self-presentation Conversation on everyday topics Description of an image Role-play of a practical situation | Oral tasks | 12 points |

-CILS B1 for Citizenship Scoring System
+CILS B1 for Citizenship scoring system

 To pass the exam, you must achieve a minimum score of 28/48 on the CILS B1 exam, with at least 7 points in each section.
 The exam is divided into four sections: listening, reading/grammar, writing, and speaking.
 To pass the exam you need to pass all sections.
 If you pass only some sections, you can retake only the sections you didn’t pass.